 In this tutorial, I’m going to run through some advanced analytics techniques within Power BI and the DAX formula language that I call secondary table logic.
+You may watch the full video of this tutorial at the bottom of this blog.

 Sometimes when using Power BI for your analytics, you’ll want to find or discover interesting insights, but the current data you’re working with may not allow you to extract such insights.